W&K >

 The Doctoral School is aimed at graduates of universities, art universities and polytechnics (at master’s degree level).
 In line with the objectives of the Inter-University Organization Science and Arts, the program is transdisciplinary in nature and offers a framework for networked research and work.
 The Doctoral Program promotes and imparts theoretical understanding and methodological skills at postgraduate level.
 In particular, the relationship between theoretical and practical aspects of the arts and cultural forms of articulation are explored.
 The aim is to provide doctoral students with the support they need to make an independent contribution to academic and artistic research.

-The candidates’ academic projects should address the topic of “Cultures in Transformation”.
+The candidates’ academic projects will address the topic of “Cultures in Transformation”.

 Doctoral students will be enrolled in the Inter-University Doctoral Program in Science and Art (PLUS and MOZ).
 After successful graduation, the academic degree Doctor of Philosophy (PhD) will be issued.

-The doctoral college deals with the phenomena, concepts and processes of social change in their interaction with the arts and their publics.
-In line with the objectives of the Inter-University Organization Science and Arts, the college has a transdisciplinary orientation and offers a framework for networked research and work.
-At the same time, it promotes a theoretical understanding and methodological competencies within and between the different disciplines, but especially between the theory and practice of the arts and cultures.
+In line with the objectives of the inter-university institution Science and Art, the research training group is transdisciplinary and offers a framework for networked research and work.
+At the same time, it aims to promote theoretical understanding and methodological skills between and with the various disciplines, and in particular between the theory and practice of the arts and cultures.

 Contact: roswitha.gabriel@plus.ac.at